Now is the Moment.

 • Directed by Isaac Lamb

 Let the sunshine in!
-With an iconic score that changed pop culture forever, HAIR is as relevant today as it was when it radicalized a generation in 1968.
-This revolutionary rock musical tells the story of a group of counter-culturalists whose worlds are shaken when one of them receives his draft notice for the Vietnam War.
-Exploring ideas of identity, free love, community, global responsibility, and peace, HAIR reminds us that history is never far away — and that our collective voice is a powerful tool for change.
+This revolutionary rock musical follows a group of counter-culturalists whose worlds are shaken by a draft notice for the Vietnam War.
+HAIR reminds us that our collective voice is a powerful tool for change!

 “Every now and then, a piece of American performance is so memorable that it both redefines its medium and reframes the culture at large.” - New York Times